 Dr. Wunsch received her M.D. degree from the Uniformed Services University School of Medicine and completed residency training in Pediatrics and a fellowship in Addiction Medicine at Virginia Commonwealth University.
 She currently heads an addiction clinic in Blacksburg, VA.
 She has served was an Associate Professor at the University of Kentucky in the Department of Behavioral Sciences and the Center on Drug and Alcohol Research.
 Her clinical and research interests are focused upon rural prescription drug abuse.
 She is a Physician Clinical Support System mentor to doctors across Appalachia providing office-based buprenorphine treatment.

-Dr. Vanderploeg is the Director of the Clinical Preventive Medicine section in the Department of Preventive Medicine and Community Health.
-He serves as the Associate Director of the UTMB General Preventive Medicine residency program and is a key faculty member in the UTMB/NASA-JSC Aerospace Medicine residency program.
-He has an active clinical practice in performing FAA medical evaluations, primarily for pilots with medical, psychological, or substance abuse problems.
-He is also active in aerospace medical research as the Principal Investigator for the FAA Center of Excellence for Commercial Space Transportation at UTMB.
-For the past seven years he has served as the Chief Medical Officer for Virgin Galactic where he is developing the world-wide medical program for Virgin Galactic’s suborbital spaceflight.
-He is currently an Academician and Selector for the International Academy of Aviation and Space Medicine and is the Chair of the Fellows Group of the Aerospace Medical Association.
+Dr. Vanderploeg is an Adjunct Professor of Aerospace Medicine in the Department of Preventive Medicine and Community Health at the University of Texas Medical Branch, Galveston, Texas.
+He is active in aerospace medical research as a Principal Investigator for the FAA Center of Excellence for Commercial Space Transportation at UTMB.
+For the past twelve years he has served as the Chief Medical Officer for Virgin Galactic where he is developing the world-wide medical program for Virgin Galactic’s suborbital spaceflight program.
+He is an Academician and President-elect of the International Academy of Aviation and Space Medicine.
 His previous leadership activities included President of the Aerospace Medical Association, Board of Directors of the American Board of Medical Specialties, and Trustee and Executive Director of the American Board of Preventive Medicine.

 Dr. D’Onofrio is Professor and Chair of the Department of Emergency Medicine, Yale University School of Medicine.
 In that post, she maintains an active clinical practice in addition to her teaching and research responsibilities.
 Dr. D’Onofrio is one of only a handful of Emergency Medicine specialists funded as a principal investigator for multiple R01 grants by the National Institutes of Health.
 Dr. D’Onofrio’s efforts as an educator include the development of a structured curriculum to teach Emergency Medicine specialists about screening and brief intervention (SBI) for alcohol problems.
 The curriculum, which employs a teaching video and skill-based practice scenarios, has been accepted by the Society of Academic Medicine and incorporated into a toolkit distributed to all emergency practitioners by the American College of Emergency Physicians.
 Dr. D’Onofrio also is a co-investigator on an NIH multi-center trial entitled “National Alcohol Screening Day and Academic Emergency Medicine Department Collaborative Study.”
 She also has helped develop the national strategic plan for training all health professionals in SBI, funded by HRSA, AMERSA, and SAMHSA.
 Dr. D’Onofrio is a member of the NIAAA advisory board for National Alcohol Screening Day, has received a NIDA grant for training chief residents in all disciplines, and her educational curriculum and teaching tools have been utilized throughout the United States and Canada.